INTERNATIONAL TOURISM MANAGEMENT

 The example roles and salaries below are intended as a guide only.

 Want to take your studies to the next level?
-Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as International Tourism Management MSc/PGDip, Hospitality with Tourism Management MSc/PGDip (Pathway A) or Global Meetings and Events Management MSc/PGDip
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as International Tourism Management MSc/PGDip, Hospitality with Tourism Management MSc/PGDip (Pathway A) or International Events Management MSc/PGDip.

 Hired